lucifer1708/Portfolio-website/content/projects/join.istenith.com/index.md

 "Developer",
 ]
 +++
-It is a FullStack website made in Django framework to manager and ease the interviews procedure for society named ISTE-NITH.
+It is a FullStack website made in Django framework to manage and ease the interviews procedure for society named ISTE-NITH.

 ## Features:
 - Form to submit CV and applications.